-Admission to a degree program is final only after an application has been processed by the Graduate Admissions Office and approved by the appropriate program faculty and the Dean of Graduate Studies and Research.
+Admission to a degree program is final only after an application has been processed by the Graduate Admissions Office and approved by the appropriate program faculty and the Dean of the Graduate School.

 Applicants may request to be assigned to the status of Classification Pending for one academic term while awaiting acceptance to the degree program.
 Students admitted in Classification Pending status and who do not complete all admission requirements during their first academic term of attendance, or who are denied admission to the Graduate School or to the graduate program to which they applied, will have their status changed to Unclassified.
 Credits earned under Unclassified status will not be applicable to a degree program except under conditions stipulated in the regulations for transfer of credit.Admission to Doctoral Studies Degree Programs

-Ordinarily, undergraduate students may take courses for graduate credit after filing an application for admission to the Graduate School and when they are within 12 semester hours (not more than one academic term) of completion of requirements for the bachelor's degree.
-Such students must have the approval of the Dean of Graduate Studies and Research before enrolling in courses for graduate credit.
+Undergraduate students may take courses for graduate credit after filing an application for admission to the Graduate School and when they are within 12 semester hours (not more than one academic term) of completion of requirements for the bachelor's degree.
+Such students must have the approval of the Dean of the Graduate School before enrolling in courses for graduate credit.
 Exceptions to the 12-hour or single academic term rule may be recommended by the graduate adviser and the director of the program in which a student, during the senior year, requests permission to do graduate degree work.
-Such requests for exception must be approved by the Dean of Graduate Studies and Research.
+Such requests for exception must be approved by the Dean of the Graduate School.
 Undergraduate students utilizing this plan are expected to concentrate their efforts on finishing the bachelor's degree, taking graduate courses only where necessary to fill out their schedules.

 Special arrangements are made for students pursuing approved combined baccalaureate-master's degree programs.
 Except under the special conditions described above, undergraduate students should not enroll for courses numbered 500 and above, which are designated in the course numbering system as being for graduate students only.
 Courses taken for graduate credit may not be applied toward an undergraduate degree.Admission of Unclassified Graduate Students